 may not be modified to the extent that the Secretary of State directs otherwise.

-2.7 The ECoS SVTAD and the ECoS Testing Approach Document may be modified by DCC without consultation where the modification is of a minor typographical nature, or where the modification does not have any material effect on the rights or obligations of SEC Parties or any other person who is entitled to undertake testing in accordance with this document.
+2.8 The ECoS SVTAD may be modified by DCC without consultation where the modification is of a minor typographical nature, or where the modification does not have any material effect on the rights or obligations of SEC Parties or any other person who is entitled to undertake testing in accordance with this document.

 ECoS Testing Approach Documents